Planning my wedding over the last year, I've learned the art of striking a balance between sentimentality and practicality.

 The wedding business is filled with partnerships.
 Venues refer brides to certain clients, and clients refer brides to certain venues in return.
 So you should always ask if a venue has a list of “preferred vendors,” and if you like them, use them, because there’s a good chance you’ll get a deal.
 By using my venue’s preferred hair and makeup team, the total cost of the package for my bridesmaids and myself was $200 cheaper than normal.

 My fiancé and I were hoping for a personal ceremony, and it occurred to us that one of our closest and wittiest friends is an ordained minister who had already officiated a few weddings.
 He agreed to marry us at no charge.
 We are giving him a gift worth $250, but we likely saved $250, since officiants charge around $500.

-We have two other friends who are talented singer-songwriters, and they agreed to play music for free during the ceremony, which will make it much more meaningful.
+Two other friends who are talented singer-songwriters will play music for free during the ceremony.
 We’re also giving them gifts, but we likely saved about $750 by not hiring pros.

 6. Shop Around

 When you’re choosing a vendor, it helps to have context.
 The more websites that you visit, calls you make and meetings that you set up, the better sense you'll have of what prices are “low,” “average” and “high.”

 I visited two florists before making a decision.
 I liked Florist A a lot more than Florist B. The only problem: Florist A's estimate was $1,100 higher.

 I emailed Florist A and said, “I’d really love to work with your company, but I got an estimate from another florist that’s $1,100 less.”
 Guess what?
 Florist A matched that exact price, so I got what I wanted at a much more reasonable cost.